Migration - Methodology

 3. International migration

-Fundamental changes were introduced to the IPS sample design at the beginning of 2009 to make the survey more focused on identifying migrants.
-These changes included re-organisation of the times and frequency of sampling travellers, sampling at additional locations including Aberdeen and improvements to the IPS weighting methodology.
-As a result of these methodological changes, the Long Term International Migration back series was revised.
+Over time changes have been made to the IPS sample design, to make the survey more focused on identifying migrants.
+These changes included a re-organisation of the times and frequency of sampling of travellers, sampling at additional locations which means that the IPS now includes Edinburgh, Glasgow and Aberdeen airports, and improvements to the IPS weighting methodology.

 3.1 Distribution of International Migrants within Scotland